thirdelement/sneaker-dadi/TESTING.md

 #### Read item reviews which show verified user
 - Product reviews are viewable below the product description on the product detail page.
-- If customer who left the review has previously purchased the product the review will show as ‘Verified Purchase’.
+- If the customer who left the review has previously purchased the product the review will show as ‘Verified Purchase’.

 #### Show related products
-- In the product detail page related products are shown below the reviews section in a carousel.
+- In the product detail page related products are shown below the Reviews section in a carousel.
-- These are products from the same product category.
-Products with the same gender as that of the main product on the page will be shown first.
+- Related products are from the same product category.
+- Products with the same gender as the main product on the page will be shown first.
 <div align="left"><img src="media/testing/story-related-products.webp"></div>

 #### Buy an item without registering
 - Items can be purchased without registering.
-- However, in order to save contact and address details as well as leave a review registration is required.
+- Registration is required save contact and address details as well as leave a review.
 - On the checkout page, there is a message to ‘Create an account or login to save this information’.
 <div align="left"><img src="media/testing/story-create-account.webp"></div>